-Medically necessary care does not include custodial care.
 See Treatment Not Medically Necessary in the General Exclusions (Section 8) for more information.

 Member is a person whose application for individual health coverage has been accepted and who is enrolled for coverage under the terms of this policy.
-A member may be the subscriber or a dependent of the subscriber.
+A member may be the subscriber or a dependent of a subscriber.
 Where this book refers to "you" or "your' it is referring to a member.

-Mental Health Condition is any mental health disorder covered by the diagnostic categories listed in the most current edition of the International Classification of Disease or Diagnostic and Statistical Manual of Mental Disorders.
+Mental Health Condition is any mental health disorder covered by the diagnostic categories listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

-Mental Health Provider is a board-certified psychiatrist or any of the following state-licensed professionals: a psychologist, a psychologist associate, a psychiatric mental health nurse practitioner, a clinical social worker, a mental health counselor, a marriage and family therapist, or a program licensed, approved, established, maintained, contracted with or operated by the Oregon Office of Mental Health & Addiction Services.
+Mental Health Provider is a board-certified psychiatrist or any of the following state-licensed professionals: a psychologist, a psychologist associate, a psychiatric mental health nurse practitioner, a clinical social worker, a mental health counselor, a marriage and family therapist, or a program licensed, approved, established, maintained, contracted with or operated by the State of Idaho.